isingh4/lab02-CS245/README.md

 # lab02-CS245
-This is a sorted array therefore it shows an different index whereas if you unsort it.
+This is a unsorted array therefore it shows an unsorted index solution whereas if you sort it.